boldbi/angular-with-aspnet-core-sample/Angular 14/README.md

   1. Open the command prompt and navigate to the specified file [location](https://github.com/boldbi/angular-with-aspnet-core-sample/tree/master/Angular%2014) where the project is located.

   2. To install all dependent packages, use the following command `npm install`.
-To install the Bold BI Embedded SDK package, use the following command `npm install -save @boldbi/boldbi-embedded-sdk`.

   3. Finally, run the application using the command `npm start`.